Español Free Consultation:

 While three years may seem like a long time, keep in mind that your lawyers have to gather enough information to put together a case we can file, and you will have to spend time recovering from your injuries.
 Both of those things can take up a lot of time, and those three years will go by faster than you think.
 Accordingly, it is always good practice to speak to an attorney and get your claim filed as soon as you possibly can.

-The Serious Injury Threshold in Upper West Side Personal Injury Cases
+The Serious Injury Threshold in Upper West Side Car Accident Cases

-New York has something called the “serious injury threshold” outlined in ISC Law § 5104.
+New York has something called the “serious injury threshold” outlined in I.S.C.
+Law § 5104 that applies to vehicle accident cases.
 You can only get damages beyond “basic economic loss” if you are seriously injured.
-Serious injury is itself defined in ISC Law § 5102(d) as an injury that can result in death, disfigurement, dismemberment, permanent loss of bodily function, and a whole host of other unpleasantries.
+Otherwise, you may have to rely on your no-fault insurance that all New York drivers must have.
+Serious injury is itself defined in § 5102(d) as an injury that can result in death, disfigurement, dismemberment, permanent loss of bodily function, and a whole host of other unpleasantries.
 While the name “serious injury threshold” makes it appear as if this is a high bar to clear, the reality is that something like a broken bone will trigger this threshold, so more instances than you may think will allow for financial compensation beyond basic economic loss.

 Contact Our Team of Upper West Side Personal Injury Attorneys Today